ghi-electronics/Docs/software/tinyclr/tutorials/graphics.md

 * Verbosity *level*

+    > [!Note]
+    > It seems that setting verbosity greater than one can stop fonts from being converted.
+Also, character diagrams are not rendered properly.

     *Level* can be 0, 1, or 2.
 Level 0 displays no details, level 1 displays font properties, and level 2 displays font and character properties and a diagram of each character.

 * \# Comments